ng-Classic/ng-classic/aio/content/guide/elements.md

-# Angular elements overview
+# Angular Classicelements overview

-*Angular elements* are Angular components packaged as *custom elements* \(also called Web Components\), a web standard for defining new HTML elements in a framework-agnostic way.
+*Angular Classicelements* are Angular Classiccomponents packaged as *custom elements* \(also called Web Components\), a web standard for defining new HTML elements in a framework-agnostic way.

 <div class="alert is-helpful">